- Electricity prices have more than doubled in the past 24 months.

 - Grid reliability: The NEM relies on 40,000 km of transmission and distribution poles and cables.
 Interconnectors in state boundaries enable the states to share generated power.
 A faulty interconnector between states can have a material impact on the supply between states in question and can cause energy pricing volatility.
 Recent examples of this were witnessed in failures between Tasmania and Victoria as well as South Australia and Victoria.

-Uncertainty is a key driver of electricity rates:
+Uncertainty is a key driver of electricity prices:

 The level of uncertainty caused by all the above mentioned supply and demand factors is what ultimately drives the pricing volatility of the futures contracts (derivatives) that electricity retailers enter into.
 Buyers and sellers of these derivatives need to make predictions about the demand and supply factors in order for the market to settle on a price.
 The more uncertainty the seller of the derivative has, they will demand a high risk premium, which in turn drives prices upward.